Available · senior AI roles · remote

 Lendi

 Seven years on Lendi's product.
-Started as Vue/Nuxt developer, grew into front-end lead.
-Shipped Nuxt 2/3 from alpha, mentored juniors, owned the front-end stack across B2B and B2C surfaces.
+Started as Vue/Nuxt developer, grew into front-end lead, and led an 8-person frontend team.
+Shipped Nuxt 2/3 from alpha and owned the front-end stack across B2B and B2C surfaces.

 2015 - 2017